by Pat McNees* (updated 9-24-18)

 Clients who aren't prepared for a full video biography are often delighted with a less ambitious option, a photo-montage.
 With a photo-montage the personal historian digitizes photos, assembles them into storylines, and enhances the collection with titles, music, effects, and narration.
 These help a group celebrate a life—whether for a significant milestone (such as a graduation, a birthday, a wedding, an anniversary, or retirement) or for a funeral or memorial service.

 A. Yes, you can, and there are many books and classes to help you do it—but most people never get around to doing it on their own.
-They often need the motivation, structure, prompting, and encouragement that a professional personal historian can provide.
+They often need the motivation, structure, prompting, and encouragement that a professional (personal historian, instructor, writing coach, etc.) can provide.
 Many APH members can serve as consultants to help you get started and give you some ideas about structure for your memoir.
-If you have already written your life story, a personal historian can help you take it from there by editing the manuscript, handling the inclusion of photos, preparing your story for printing, and overseeing the printing and binding process.
+If you have already written your life story, a professional can help you take it from there by editing the manuscript, handling the inclusion of photos, preparing your story for printing, and overseeing the printing and binding process.